Personality Disorder

 These factors include:

-• Family history of personality disorders or other mental health conditions
+- Family members with a history of personality disorders or other mental health conditions

 The three groups include: